Division of EM Toxicology

 The Toxicology Division is very active in medical toxicologic research.
 The main research focus has been the examination of dogma or innovation to improve the management of acute poisonings or exposures.

 Toxicology faculty has recently presented three posters and a platform at American College of Medical Toxicology's research meeting in Puerto Rico, and five poster presentation at the New England Regional SAEM conference.

 The Division’s research interests are broad, ranging from projects involving the exploration of intralipid’s utility in treating exposures without effective antidotes, to reporting unique exposures and literature reviews, to the creation and implementation of a novel clinical assessment tool (the HII score) to objectively assess alcohol induced impairment in ED patients.
 Our recent multidisciplinary research endeavors include collecting data on CO levels in average smokers with the Division of Disaster Medicine and doing preliminary work investigating real-time visualization of intralipid's effects with the Division of Cardiovascular Research.
 We are also involved in research with a goal to stop the opioid overdose epidemic.

 Service and Outreach

-The division has been very active as a source of information for local news sources on toxicologic matters and has participated in alcohol awareness campaigns at a local college.
+The Division has been very active as a source of information for local news sources on toxicologic matters.
 These include: